Intergovernmental Panel on Climate Change: Conservative nature of IPCC reports

-Some critics have argued that IPCC reports tend to be conservative.
-They say the reports consistently underestimate the pace and impacts of global warming.
-This leads to findings that are the "lowest common denominator", they say.
-Stefan Rahmstorf, professor of physics and oceanography at Potsdam University, stated in 2007: "In a way, it is one of the strengths of the IPCC to be very conservative and cautious and not overstate any climate change risk".
+Stefan Rahmstorf, a professor of physics and oceanography at University of Potsdam, argued in 2007 that the IPCC's tendency to make conservative risk assessments had benefits.
+Rahmstorf argued that "In a way, it is one of the strengths of the IPCC to be very conservative and cautious and not overstate any climate change risk".
 IPCC reports aim to inform policymakers about the state of knowledge on climate change.
 They do this by assessing the findings of the thousands of scientific papers available on the subject at a given time.
-Individual publications may have different conclusions to IPCC reports.
+Individual publications may have different conclusions from IPCC reports.
 This includes those appearing just after the release of an IPCC report.
 This can lead to criticism that the IPCC is either alarmist or conservative.
 New findings must wait for the next assessment for consideration.